- About LinkWISCONSIN

 The LinkWISCONSIN Initiative

-The mission of the State Broadband Office (SBO) and its LinkWISCONSIN Initiative is to make Wisconsin more competitive through advancing the availability, adoption, and use of broadband technologies.
+The mission of the Wisconsin Broadband Office (WBO) and its LinkWISCONSIN Initiative is to make Wisconsin more competitive through advancing the availability, adoption, and use of broadband technologies.

 The LinkWISCONSIN Initiative History, 2009-2014

 On February 17, 2009, Congress passed, and the President signed, the American Recovery and Reinvestment Act (ARRA) of 2009.
 A far reaching piece of legislation, the act provided funding for a host of economic recovery and technology programs.

 Building upon the Broadband Data Improvement Act (BDIA) of 2008, this act allocated substantial addition funding for broadband infrastructure development and effective new broadband adoption programs.